iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

  * To move a bend point drag and drop it when the edge is selected.
  * Alternatively,
     * You can click anywhere on the edge to introduce and relocate a bend point by dragging.
-    * A bend point is removed if it is dropped near to the line between its neighbours.
+    * A bend point is removed if it is dropped near the line segment between its two neighbours.

 ## Dependencies